raviteja41/deep-learning-1/two/README.md

 # model evaluate results
 [0.025869489812187386, 0.9917]
 # Procedure I have followed
-1.First created a structure without any batch normalization,drop out, got around 99.14 validation accuracy 2.Second then I stopped using bias,used batch normalization 3.Third I have used global average pooling, but there is a gap between validation and train accuracies, and training accuracy is almost nearing to 100
+1.Created a structure without any batch normalization,drop out, got around 99.14 validation accuracy<br/>
+2.I stopped using bias,used batch normalization<br/>
+3.I have used global average pooling, but there is a gap between validation and train accuracies, and training accuracy is almost nearing to 100<br/>
-4.Fourth step I have used dropout then gap reduced and overfitting also solved.
+4.I have used dropout then gap reduced and overfitting also solved.<br/>
-5.Then I changed the convolution before global average pooling, still I got 99.17 validation accuracy only with the following paramters
+5.I changed the convolution before global average pooling, still I got 99.17 validation accuracy only with the following paramters<br/>
-Total params: 12,880
+Total params: 12,880<br/>
-Trainable params: 12,688
+Trainable params: 12,688<br/>
-Non-trainable params: 192
+Non-trainable params: 192<br/>